aliktb/team-instinct-cinema-project/README.md

 - npm install --save bootstrap
 ```
 # Troubleshooting
+To make sure the Mongo DB URI in the secrets folder within the server folder matches the URI in the Mongo URI.js.

 # Testing
 Once you got the project setup intsall Mocha, Chai and Istanbul to view coverage.
 In your terminal run: